 Having oodles of green space helps, too: More than 14,000 acres (5,666 ha) of parks and green spaces fill the city.
 If you’re looking for a place to enjoy the outdoors this Earth Day, head to one of the locally beloved natural areas (and check out the list of upcoming Earth Day events) below.

-SOLVE Oregon hosts an Earth Day cleanup at Walton Beach on Sauvie Island.
-This 26,000-acre (10,522 ha) island at the confluence of the Willamette and Columbia rivers is a federal wildlife preserve, and critter sightings are almost guaranteed.
+Sauvie Island, a 26,000-acre (10,522 ha) island at the confluence of the Willamette and Columbia rivers, is a federal wildlife preserve, and critter sightings are almost guaranteed.
 The Sauvie Island Wildlife Area provides sanctuary for more than 250 species of swans, herons, cranes, bald eagles and other animals.
 Other outdoor attractions include boating and kayaking; long, flat bicycling loops; and clothing-optional beaches.

-Many choose to celebrate Earth Day by helping the Forest Park Conservancy restore Portland’s backyard wilderness: Forest Park.
+Many choose to celebrate Earth Day by participating in Forest Park Conservancy’s annual restoration of Portland’s backyard wilderness: Forest Park.
 This mammoth park attracts hikers, runners, cyclists and equestrians with 70 miles of tree-shaded trails fanning out over 5,100 acres (2,064 ha).
 At the center of the action, the popular Wildwood Trail extends 26 miles (42 km) and conveniently connects trekkers to Washington Park, the historic Pittock Mansion and the Audubon Society of Portland.
 Best of all, this verdant retreat is only a few minutes from downtown Portland — and the nearest latte.